jonashund/expAna/README.md

 -   Processing of raw DIC images or evaluation of data from Istra4D (Version 4.3.0.1) to analyse experimental results.
 Uses DIC results from [µDIC](https://github.com/PolymerGuy/muDIC) or Istra4D to compute and visualise stress-strain, volume strain, force-displacement, transversal strain responses.

+Analysis and visualisation of the experimental results in [this PhD thesis](https://publikationen.bibliothek.kit.edu/1000141093/148698121) is based on `expAna`.

 ## Getting started

 ### Requirements